ledgerlabs/toy-state-channels/README.md

 # toy-state-channels
-An educational "toy" implementation of fully abstracted state channels
+An educational "toy" implementation of fully abstracted state channels.